NFDI4Chem/dcat-MS-ap/README.md

 # dcat-ms-ap

-A dcat ap implementing the recommondations fo the MS MIChI.
+A dcat ap implementing the recommendations fo the MS MIChI.

 ## Website